All Episodes

 That's what got me involved in politics in the first place.

-And uh I think part of the problem is uh look, there's there's significant disagreement in every community on whether or not the timing of assertions made by people has been in the most timely way.
+And I think part of the problem is: look, there's significant disagreement in every community on whether or not the timing of assertions made by people has been in the most timely way.

 I've been here an awful lot.

-I find myself in a situation where uh um I don't get a chance to look people in the eye because of both COVID and things that are happening in Washington, to be able to go out and do the things that I've always been able to do pretty pretty well.
+I find myself in a situation where I don't get a chance to look people in the eye because of both COVID and things that are happening in Washington, to be able to go out and do the things that I've always been able to do pretty well.

-Connect with people, let them take a measure of my sincerity, let them take a measure of of who I am.
+Let them take a measure of who I am.

-For example, I mean, as I pointed out in South Carolina, um, you know, last time when I was chairman of the judiciary committee, I got the voting rights act extended for 25 years, and I got strong thermon to vote for it.
+For example, I mean, as I pointed out in South Carolina, you know, last time when I was chairman of the Judiciary Committee, I got the Voting Rights Act extended for 25 years and I got strong determined to vote for it.

 That's what I've been doing my whole career.

-And so the idea that I that I didn't either anticipate or because I didn't speak to it as fervently as they want me to earlier.
+And so the idea that I didn't either anticipate or because I didn't speak to it as fervently as they want me to earlier, in the meantime,

-In the meantime, I was spending a lot of time, spent hours and hours and hours talking with my colleagues on the Democratic side, trying to get them to agree that if in fact this occurred, if this push continued, that they would be there for John Lewis and anyway.
+I was spending a lot of time, spent hours and hours and hours talking with my colleagues on the Democratic side, trying to get them to agree that if in fact this occurred, if this push continued, that they would be there for John Lewis.

-So I think that's a that's a problem that is my own making by not communicating as much as I should have.
+So, but I think that's a problem that is my own making by not communicating as much as I should have.

-Yet you find that uh when you deal with members of the black caucus and others in the in the United States Congress, I still have very close working relationships.
+Yet, you find that when you deal with members of the Black Caucus and others in the United States Congress, I still have very close working relationships.

 So it's like every community.

-I'm sure that there are those in the community, and I'm uh I'm a big labor guy.
+I'm sure that there are those in the community, and I'm a big labor guy.

-So it's just gonna take a little bit of time.
+So it's just going to take a little bit of time.

 Are you satisfied with her work on this issue?